The Flying MobulasWanna go see the Mobula jump?

 Sadly, all the native cactus are being dug up and sold to resorts, there are hardly any left.

 Then they all argue about it on social media.
 Until it boils over.
 Which brings us back to 7 am today.
-Sounds peaceful.
+No thanks.

-Usually, there is no one here at Arbolitos...but it is Easter weekend, so....
+Usually, there is no one here at Arbolitos beach...but it is Easter weekend, so....chaos.

 For some reason, the ocean temperature has been quite cold this year, odd for April.
 Oh global warming, you made up crisis you.